Uber loses $2.9 billion, offloads bike and scooter business

 NEW YORK (AP) — Uber lost $2.9 billion in the first quarter as its overseas investments were hammered by the coronavirus pandemic, but the company is looking to its growing food delivery business as well as aggressive cost-cutting to ease the pain.

 The ride-hailing giant said Thursday it is offloading Jump, its bike and scooter business, to Lime, a company in which it is investing $85 million.
-Uber’s bike and scooter business had been losing about $60 million a quarter.
+Jump had been losing about $60 million a quarter.

 “While our Rides business has been hit hard by the ongoing pandemic, we have taken quick action to preserve the strength of our balance sheet, focus additional resources on Uber Eats, and prepare us for any recovery scenario,” said CEO Dara Khosrowshahi in a statement.
 “Along with the surge in food delivery, we are encouraged by the early signs we are seeing in markets that are beginning to open back up.”